oscbyspro/Ultimathnum/README.md

 try!
 UXL(fib1e6r16, as: .hexadecimal) // 0.002s (173561 digits)
 ```

-*The TextInt model optimizes base 2, 4, and 16 conversions (but not 8 or 32).*
+*TextInt optimizes base 2, 4, and 16 conversions (but not 8 or 32).*

 <a name="corekit-bit-cast"/>